Uplift » 6 Ways to Avoid Distracted Driving

 Even if you keep your eyes on the road while doing so, eating while driving can be very dangerous.
 Eating tends to occupy at least one of your hands and can lead to slower reaction times.

-Often, eating while driving can lead to a situation in which the driver needs to make a choice between using both hands (and dropping their food) or inadequately responding to a potential collision.
+Often, eating while driving can lead to a situation in which the driver needs to choose between using both hands (and dropping their food) and inadequately responding to a potential collision.

-Given that such indecision, even if brief, can lead to an otherwise avoidable accident, we recommend no eating while driving.
-If you must eat while driving, eat something that can be consumed one-by-one (e.g. trail mix or chips).
+Given that such indecision, even if brief, can lead to an otherwise avoidable accident, we recommend not eating while driving.
+If you must eat while driving, eat something that can be consumed one by one (e.g., trail mix or chips).

 Credit Card Icon